YC (rapper): Music career

 YC was originally signed to Block Entertainment, formally known as Yung Chris and was a member of the rap group, Block Boyz.
 After disbanding himself from the label and group, he decided to focus on a solo career.

 He was featured in the song, "Dem Girls", which features singer Yaboythetruth.
 After releasing the song, he recorded "Racks", featuring Future, for his first mixtape Got Racks, which was released for free download on April 5, 2011, and received over 24 million downloads via DatPiff.
 "Racks" was released on April 5, 2011.
 The song peaked at #6 on the Hot R&B/Hip Hop Songs chart.
 The video was directed by R. Malcolm Jones.
 He performed the single at the BET Awards of 2011.
 The song missed the top 40, peaking at #42 on the Billboard Hot 100 and stayed on the charts for 17 weeks.

 He appeared in the video "This is What I Do", from Gucci Mane's 2011 album The Return of Mr. Zone 6, with Gucci, Waka Flocka Flame, and OJ da Juiceman.
 Gucci Mane also appeared in the music video for "Racks".
 YC appeared in Waka Flocka's video for "Grove St. Party", featuring rapper Kebo Gotti.

 On October 4, 2011, he made his second single "I Know" and it features Yung Booke of T.I.'s group D.O.P.E.
 The video was directed by Mr. Starrize and became #23 in The Billboard Hot 100.
 Then YC released the remix as the second single on iTunes and it features Ace Hood.
 This was the second time that he and Ace Hood collaborated.
 YC later released the video for "Like This" featuring Yung Joc and Nephew (originally titled "Fucking Around").
 The video was also directed by Mr. Starrize.

 On March 9, 2012, YC released another mixtape Back From Vacation, the mixtape had over 8,000 downloads.
 On November 9, 2012, it was announced that YC was back in the studio, working on two new mixtapes, one of them revealed to be titled Gift to the Streets.

 Personal life

-YC is the father of four children, all from different women.
+YC is the father of twelve children, all from different women.